sikopet/blog/posts/linux-big-picture.md

 Levels of abstraction in a Linux system
 =======================================

-We need to organizes the components somehow, however.
+We need to organize the components somehow, however.
 In this case we create groupings going from hardware to user:

-Users processes
+User processes
 * GUI
 * servers
 * shell